 Being in the flow state, also known as “being in the zone” is the mental state where you are fully immersed and in total focus on the task at hand.
 Your whole concentration is on what you are doing in the moment, with no distraction.
 Getting in the zone takes time and practice, so make sure to practice while you are preparing for your FE exam.
 That way, it will be easier for you to get in that state while you’re taking your exam.

-Just jump in and start answering easy problems.
+Get your FE exam prep material and just jump in and start answering easy problems!
 Once you solve those easier ones, you’ll get momentum, get in the zone, and you’ll be more confident to tackle the more difficult ones.

-Tip number 6: Focus on breathing and positive thoughts
+Tip #6: Focus on breathing and positive thoughts

 This technique is actually very popular when meditating.
 Taking long and slow deep breaths to calm your nerves can redirect your negative thoughts into more positive ones.
 Also, the more oxygen that is going to your brain the calmer and more focused you’ll be, so take a breath!

 If you want to know more, make sure to watch the video at the top of the page where I talk more in depth about those helpful techniques to manage test anxiety.
-Also checkout my YouTube channel for more content related to the FE!
+Also checkout my YouTube channel for more FE Exam test videos, tips, and study tricks.